 - a structure;

 - an originator for potential investors;

 - an asset manager;

+- an implicit or explicit guarantor of the entity's performance (in particular via capital or return guarantees granted to mutual fund unit holders).

-A structured entity is also considered to be sponsored by the Group if its name includes the name of the Group or the name of one of its subsidiaries.
-Conversely, entities that are structured by the Group according to specific needs expressed by one or more customers or investors are considered to be sponsored by said customers or investors.
+A structured entity is also considered to be sponsored by the Group if its name includes the name of the Group or the name of one of its subsidiaries.Conversely, entities that are structured by the Group according to specific needs expressed by one or more customers or investors are considered to be sponsored by said customers or investors.